+End Grain Cutting Board designs are an awesome upgrade to the normal edge grain cutting board.
 A few month’s ago I showed you How to Make a Cutting Board from Scrap Wood and I got a great response to it especially over on Instagram and Facebook.
 One of the questions that kept coming up though was how to make an end grain board and how is that different.
-Well today I’m going to answer those questions for you and show you how to make an end grain cutting board with some amazing grain patterns!
+Today I’m going to answer those questions give you the end grain cutting board plans you need to make a cutting board with some amazing end grain patterns!

 Here is what you’ll need for the project: